FG to prosecute officials over mismanagement, theft of NDDC funds

 He urged citizens affected by these development projects to also exhibit the ability to contribute to the continuous progress of their immediate and wider communities by engaging in constructive activities that will sustain and support these developmental projects.

-“It is evident that considerable resources have been channelled by the federal government to the development of the Niger Delta from 2001 to 2019.
+“It is evident that considerable resources have been channeled by the federal government to the development of the Niger Delta from 2001 to 2019.

 “It is therefore important for the federal government and the public to be properly informed on what has been spent and how that has been spent.